xrdocs/automation/_tutorials/setting-up-crosswork-for-sztp.md

 ### Add device Serial Number and Ownership Voucher

-We will need to upload the Serial Number and Voucher to the ZTP server.
+We will need to upload the Serial Number and Ownership Voucher (obtained from Cisco or MASA server) to the ZTP server.
 This selecion allows us to specify the device serial number, and associate it with a ownership voucher which provides a tamper proof evidence of device ownership for the secure ZTP process.

 ![Image 007]({{site.baseurl}}/images/setting-up-crosswork-for-sztp-img007.png)